jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yet, we hold onto our own branch on the tree of life, defending our outdated tools with stories—while expecting everyone else to drop theirs the moment it makes sense.
 Watch cable news today.
 Read about the scribes who fought the printing press in Gutenberg's time, or the biblical storytellers who fought Galileo.
 The pattern is the same: holders of outdated technology defending their position with stories, trying to keep the past alive long enough to preserve their status.

-Holding back evolution is the root cause of many of our social unrest, depressions, civil wars, and revolutions.
+Holding back evolution is a major cause of our social unrest, depressions, civil wars, and revolutions.
 Harmful artificial selection often blocks the mass-adoption of helpful new tools—countered, historically, by what some have called "the march of reason": helpful stories that get evolution moving again.

 To stop talking about creating justice, we can instead be intentionally building it.
 The first step is a technological identity.

 As renowned biologist Ernst Mayr says "individual life forms are the unit of selection."
 Meaning a polar bear is the unit of selection.
 Every polar bear depends on the ecosystem of which it is a member.
 It must find a way to do its job, and reciprocate, to earn the resources it needs to stay in the game.

-Any other identity is unnatural.
-We have technology virtually in our DNA.
+Any other identity works against the ecosystem.
+Tool-use is virtually in our DNA.

 Anyone can come up with artificial reasons why the Game of Life doesn't apply to them.
 Students do it when they ignore teachers; managers do it when they ignore employee feedback.
 Sometimes those are needed to keep motivation or beliefs in hard and uncertain times.
 But that only lasts for as long as someone else assembles the food, housing, and heating you depend on.